Sanjaydevale/webhook-tester/README.md

 This project is a simple webhook tester implemented using Golang and developed following the principles of Test-Driven Development (TDD).
 It provides a convenient way to test your webhook program without the need for a public webhook link.
 The project is completely automated using CI/CD with GitHub Actions, ensuring that the code is properly tested and built with each change.

 If you have a webhook program that you want to test but don't have a publicly accessible webhook URL, this webhook tester can come in handy.
-It allows you to simulate receiving webhook requests
+It allows you to simulate receiving webhook requests.

 Feel free to explore the project, contribute to its development, and leverage it for your own webhook testing needs.
 The project is open-source and welcomes contributions from the community to make it even better.